Rare Bumblebee Watch

 Help us track two of Ireland’s most endangered bumblebees

-This is an information portal to help interested volunteers track the status of the Great yellow bumblebee and the Shrill carder bee and assist with their conservation.
-These pages will be further updated later in 2018.
+Interested volunteers can help us track the status of the Great yellow bumblebee and the Shrill carder bee and assist with their conservation.

 Can you help?

 For Rare Species Watch we have chosen 5 locations for each species to focus on.
-These are locations where the species has been recorded post 1980, but for which we don’t have good recent data.
+These are locations where the species has been recorded post 1990, but has not been seen since 2010.
 For most of these locations we simply don’t know if the species still occurs there.

 Submit bumblebee records on-line